 Chapter One

-Diablo Dybbuk lives in a shroud of mystery, watching behind camouflage as the world unfolds, feeling wild and free to make criminal moves and engage himself in illegal, immoral and intentionally odious behavior.
-Evil is everywhere in the world and Diablo is part of it.
+Diablo Dybbuk lives in a shroud of mystery,watching behind camouflage as the world unfolds.
+He is wild and free to make criminal moves and engage in illegal, immoral and odious behavior.
+Evil is everywhere and Diablo is part of it.
 He heard something about 10 Commandments, for instance.
 Whatever those are, he's for breaking them.
-He is in pursuit of perversity and tireless about it.
+He is in tireless pursuit of perversity.
 He doesn't get bored, dismayed, or confused.
-He lives a life of criminal acts (mostly trivial), and dedicates his self to one intense compulsion, a form of pulsating angst.
-He cannot resist talking about her.
+He conducts trivial criminal acts mostly and lives for one intense compulsion.
+He cannot stop thinking about her.
 She is irresistible to his dark, hollow, empty (probably defective) heart.

-To keep moving forward, an inclination of modern times, also, something sharks do, Diablo goes from drug store to drug store, picking up prescriptions and selling the addictive stuff to keep himself slip-sliding on a patch of winter ice, spring ice, or early autumn ice.
-He survives pill-to-pill by travelling month-to-month, city-to-city, province-to-province, picking up prescription drugs, welfare cheques, and shady women along the way.
-This he learned from Ronny the world traveller.
-He doesn't addict people to narcotics intentionally.
-But he would if he had to.
-The drugs do the talking.
-He's not opposed to making people happy.
-He's not in favour of it either.
+To keep moving forward, an inclination of human beings in modern times, also, something sharks do (move forward), Diablo goes drug store to drug store to pick up prescriptions and sell the addictive stuff.
+This keeps him slip-sliding on a patch of winter ice, spring ice, also, early autumn ice.
+He survives by travelling the country to pick up prescription drugs, welfare cheques, and shady women.

-One of Munchhausen mom's ex's showed a form of tolerance to Diablo.
-Ronnie the world traveller was a rare and demented person.
-Ronnie was a malignant life form in his way, prone to fitting people into his surroundings as needed.
+One of Munchhausen mom's ex's showed Diablo a rare form of tolerance.
+Ronnie the world traveller was demented.
+Ronnie lived a thoroughly malignant life, prone to fitting people into his surroundings as needed.
 Ronnie showed Diablo how to drive a car.
 Ronnie showed Diablo how to get a narcotics prescription.
 Ronnie had the largest collection of porn mags Diablo (or possibly anybody) had ever seen.
-One entire wall of a shed behind the shack was stacked to the ceiling with porn mags.
+One entire wall of a shed behind the shack was stacked floor to ceiling with porn mags.
 This is interesting.
 This is thousands upon thousands of porn mags, Penthouse, Playboy, you name it, all the rest, various presentations of smut going back to the beginnings of smut, Diablo surmised.

-An obsession with pornography might be a reasonable response by a definitive half-wit to the incidence of systemic illiteracy.
-Another thing about Ronnie is that he doesn't function on alcohol in any way shape or form, thus a life-time ban from driving (legally and rigorously enforced, he bragged).
-Instead he's a middle-aged handicapped moron with a gigantic morphine monkey on his back.
-On the other hand, Ronnie could tell you to the penny how many rubber cheques he bounced with a doctor's permission.
-And how many, “rooves,” he had to fall off to hit the jackpot.
-Ronnie knew other things like how many informants it takes to run a rural RCMP detachment.
+An obsession with pornography might be explicable for a definitive half-wit in the face of illiteracy.
+Another thing with Ronnie is he doesn't function on alcohol, thus a life-time ban from legal driving (rigorously enforced, he bragged).
+Instead he's middle-aged with a mental handicap, tobacco-stained teeth, and a gigantic morphine monkey on his back.
+On the other hand, Ronnie could tell you to the penny how many rubber cheques he had bounced with a doctor's permission.
+And how many, “rooves,” he had to fall off to hit the worker's compensation jackpot.
+Ronnie knew other things, such as how many informants it takes to run a rural RCMP detachment.
 Also, where to find those informants.

 “You're preaching to the lead singer of the choir, Fake Uncle Ronnie.”

 “Don't call me that.
-I am not your fake uncle.
-They put her in a straight-jacket with a hood over her head and I never saw her snarling face again."
+We are not related.
+They put her in a straight-jacket with a hood on her head and I never saw her again."

 "Yeah well neither did I."

-So many people, always the same story, “She makes you look like a fucking saint.”
+So many people, always the same story, “She makes you look like a fucking saint.
+The social worker who took your sister out of here whacked on 5 ounces of Benylin Cough Syrup calls her the kind of person who breaks the system.”
 Does he have to give her credit?
-And, no, she did not.
-Diablo is Diablo, a perfectly self-made man sort of.
+And, no, she did not make Diablo look saintly, since he is a form of self-made perfection.

 Diablo harboured no delusions.
 First of all, he knew everybody hated him.
-He is ready to live with it and agree, openly.
-It is his cross to bear.
+He is ready to live with this and agree, openly.
+This freedom from guardianship is his cross to bear.
 Everybody has a mother.
 His happened to be the same one as the Devil's.
-Diablo heard her say she was an 'old soul' to more than a few buckaroos on various benders over the years while he navigated a childhood smear of hospitalizations and needless, uncalled for, and often life-threatening surgeries.
+Diablo heard her say she was an 'old soul' to more than a few buckaroos on various benders over the years while he navigated a childhood of hospitalizations and needless, uncalled for, and often life-threatening surgeries.
 (Aren't all surgeries life-threatening?)

-He had seen her in action up close for 14 years by and large being stuck there to witness a multitude of personality deviations (also known as a 'Legion,' he was told by one quasi-sympathetic Jesuit on a temporary stop-over at a Rectory, where Diablo was hung up momentarily for some inexplicable reason related to waiting for foster care).
+He had seen her in action up close for 14 years by and large being stuck there to witness a multitude of personality quirks (also known as a 'Legion,' he was told by one quasi-sympathetic Jesuit Priest while on a temporary stop-over at a Rectory, where Diablo was hung up momentarily for an inexplicable reason related to foster care).
 It's possible she had been around a few thousand years.
 Even so, he never learned a single thing about her.
 She might have been Hungarian.
 No evidence pointed to anything but crazy, and possibly flexible.
 Fake Uncle Ronnie did say they locked her into the jumpsuit real tight.
+Sis has a name for Munchhausen mom.
+She calls her, 'The Executioner,' because Munchhausen mom uses potassium chloride to kill her boyfriends.
+“If it's good enough for the government,” she says.
+“Mom, they don't do executions in Canada anymore.”

 Fake Uncle Ronnie let him occupy the shack in Moosomin for a while.
 "I do not dislike you," Ronnie said, holding a strangely neutral position in relation to virtually everybody else.
 Diablo was informed about the world in which Ronnie once travelled.
 Ronnie bragged about being physically fit through most of his life, 5 foot 9 inches tall (one inch taller than Diablo), holding steady at 165 lbs.
 (20 lbs heavier than Diablo), dirty blond hair sometimes long with a permanent hairline.
 (Diablo's hair was a rusty frock of tightly matted curls low on his forehead to obscure his sharper features.)